Ninneee12/pokedex_JS/README.md

 ### For english

-# Welcome the Pokedex project
+# Welcome the Pokedex project!

 This project was developed with  **HTML/CSS/JS/BOOTSTRAP** to put my learning into practice.